 For the roadmapping process it is essential to establish a solid baseline before the actual roadmapping, designing of scenarios and planning of actions can start.
-While identifying the 10 focus regions partners reported back that energy data on regional level is mostly not systematically collected by regional authorities and therefore not easily available.
-The data collection has therefore been done by the PANEL2050 partnership.
+While identifying the 10 focus regions of PANEL 2050 project, partners reported back that energy data on regional level is mostly not systematically collected by regional authorities and therefore not easily available.
+The data collection has therefore been done by the PANEL 2050 partnership.